 There are many factors that should be taken into consideration while running a business.
-You must keep in mind the peculiarities of local legislation, the impact of the human factor, economic situation, etc. Besides that, time spent on making decisions is crucial.
+You must keep in mind the peculiarities of local legislation, the impact of the human factor, economic situation, etc. Besides that, the time spent on making decisions is crucial.
 Sometimes, it’s not enough to design an elegant and sophisticated business strategy.
 The time that you’ll spend on its implementation can play a decisive role.
 Either the rules of the game will change, or someone will find an alternative way to achieve the same results.
 In any case, you’ll be the one who has wasted the effort.

-Custom developed software can be considered as an implementation of a certain business strategy.
-Custom-made enterprise resource planning applications, data visualization tools, and business intelligence software have become an integral part of modern business.
+Custom software can be considered as an implementation of a certain business strategy.
+Custom enterprise resource planning applications, data visualization tools, and business intelligence software have become an integral part of modern business.
 Such applications help to improve the efficiency of a company and make data-driven business decisions.
 In this article, we’ll consider how long a particular stage of software development can take.

 How Long Does It Take to Create Custom Software

 First of all, let’s mention that there’s no clear answer to the question “How long will it take for a software vendor to develop custom software?”
 It’s pretty hard and barely possible to estimate the amount of required time accurately.
-The reason is that custom software projects differ in specifications and may require implementation of unique functionalities and use of cutting-edge technologies.
+The reason is that custom software projects differ in specifications and may require the implementation of unique functionalities and the use of cutting-edge technologies.
 In some cases, custom development implies the modernization of the existing software that is already in use.
-Additional aspects may arise in such kind of projects.
+Additional aspects may arise in such projects.
 For example, the way of how the new solution will be integrated with the existing application and what additional functionality it will bring.

-- The complex business logic is to be implemented
+- The complex business logic is to be implemented;

-- The need for multi-platform support
+- The need for multi-platform support;

-- Missing software requirements
+- Missing software requirements;

-- Loss of important members of a development team
+- Loss of important members of a development team.

-To get the general idea of custom software projects duration, we’ll take a look at different stages of the software development life cycle (SDLC).
+To get the general idea of a custom software project duration, we’ll take a look at different stages of the software development life cycle (SDLC).
 Each SDLC implies a different number of development phases, usually from five to seven.
 To simplify our task, we’ll separate the whole project into three major phases:

-- Requirements gathering, analysis, and design
+- Requirements gathering, analysis, and design;

-- Planning, architecture development, and coding
+- Planning, architecture development, and coding;

 Let’s start with the requirements gathering and design phase.
 This stage is usually the shortest and most predictable of all.